PostHog/posthog.com/contents/handbook/engineering/product-design.md

 ### T-shirt sizes

-The more complex a feature to implement, the more likely it is that involving product design will make you faster.
+The more complex a feature is to implement, the more likely it is that involving product design will make you faster.

 ### Your design skill